outboxafrica/Dictionary/README.md

 # Features
 * User can Login
-* USer can view Profile
+* User can view Profile
 * User can edit Profile
   * User can change
     * Name